rickstaa/tmux-notify/README.md

 -   `#I`: Window index
 -   `#W`: Window name

-For the full list of aliases and variables you are refered to the `FORMATS`  section of the [tmux manual](http://man7.org/linux/man-pages/man1/tmux.1.html).
+For the full list of aliases and variables you are referred to the `FORMATS`  section of the [tmux manual](http://man7.org/linux/man-pages/man1/tmux.1.html).

 ### Change monitor update period